Marc-Pienaar/BEA_Feasibility_model_test/README.md

 # BioEnergy Atlas Modelling Script test example

 @ Main authors: Marc Pienaar (marc@saeon.ac.za, marc.pienaar@gmail.com) and Hayden Wilson (hayden@saeon.ac.za)
 Run the BEA_model_test.py file to see what the model does.
+When the model example has run, Run the Process_feasibility_options.py file to create a simple cost of production output using user defined paramters.
 Outputs are generated in an output folder

 Quick description